 - In Tennessee, the Electronic Laboratory Reporting (ELR) on-boarding process begins when a potential trading partner registers with TDH expressing their intent to send laboratory information electronically. - TDH will confirm registration and provide the ELR on-boarding handbook to the potential trading partner. - The trading partner should obtain a copy of the Health Level Seven (HL7) Standard and HL7 Implementation Guide.
-Eligible hospitals that are testing with TDH for Promoting Interoperability programs must use HL7 version 2.5.1 for messaging. - The trading partner sends the ELR staff at TDH an initial test message through email containing fictional data.
-The ELR staff at TDH will validate the message structure. - ELR staff at TDH send the trading partner corrections that need to be made to the initial message and an official letter documenting that they did send a test message to TDH. - A call may be held at this point to discuss whether the trading partner wants to continue with onboarding, and to outline the next steps of the process.
+Eligible hospitals that are testing with TDH for Meaningful Use must use HL7 version 2.5.1 for messaging. - The trading partner sends the ELR staff at TDH an initial test message through email containing fictional data.
+The ELR staff at TDH will validate the message structure. - ELR staff at TDH send the trading partner corrections that need to be made to the initial message, an official letter documenting that they did send a test message to TDH, and the draft Trading Partner Agreement (TPA) with Tennessee-specific requirements. - A call may be held at this point to discuss whether the trading partner wants to continue with onboarding, and to outline the next steps of the process.
 During that call the timeline and business rules will be discussed.
 (NOTE: this discussion may also occur via email.)